smguerra/Console-Finances/README.md

 ## Tech Stack

-- JavaScript if and else if
+- JavaScript if and else if Statements
 - For Loops
 - Math.round()method
 - Arrays